Equidistant Polarizing Transforms: Signal-Set Design for Nonbinary Equidistance

-The new signal set is obtained by changing the geometry of the 4-PSK signal set.
-For this purpose, an equal rotation in clockwise direction was applied to the $s_1$ and $s_3$.
+The new signal-set for $q=4$ is obtained by the changing the geometry of the 4-PSK signaling as shown in Fig.~\ref{Fig_6}.
+In this way, an equal rotation in clockwise direction was applied to the $s_1$ and $s_3$.
 The following relation is found between the new Euclidean distances, depending on the amount of rotation as a result of the rotation process.

+Here, $x$ is a variable that depends on the rotation.
+The following equation must be satisfied in order to have the equidistant characteristic of the transform given above.

+For this, $x=\frac{2}{\sqrt{3}}$ is found and the amount of rotation is determined.
+As a result of these, PSK-type the new signal-set is depicted in Fig.~\ref{Fig_6}.

+The distance properties are optimized by the nonbinary equidistance for the new signal-set for a fixed $u_1=2$ as follows The minimum distance is $d_{min}=2.309\sqrt{E_s}$ The distance spectrum is $N(d_{min})=3$.

+The distance spectrum upper bounds and simulation results are depicted in Fig.~\ref{fig_sig4}.
+Unfortunately, the synthetic bad channel is worse for this case due to its decreased minimum distance.

+As a result of this section, we show that the synthetic good channel reaches the best possible distance spectrum upper bound with the new signal set for $q=4$ in 2-dimensions.
+It can be easily seen that $W^{++\dots+}$ channel is also optimal.
+As a consequence, for any $N$ and $K = 1$ the best non-binary ($q = 4$) polar code is defined in this way for two-dimensional signalling.
+On the other hand the polar coding we have proposed for $4$-PSK in the previous section may provide superior error correction performance for $K> 2$ because it has a better synthetic bad channel than the code we proposed here with the new signal set.
+In this case, proposed method with the new signal set can be used for one-step polarization as a technique with $N=2$ and Rate=0.5 that can be seen as a new kind of repetition code for a signaling in two dimension.

+A similar way can be followed to design signal-sets in 1-dimension for nonbinary equidistance.
+It is possible to consider a PAM-type new signal-set for $q=3$ in 1-dimension for nonbinary equidistance.

+The new signal-set is obtained by the changing the geometry of the 3-PAM signaling as shown in Fig.~\ref{Fig_pam}.
+The following relation is found between the new Euclidean distances, depending on the amount of shift as a result of the rotation process.

 The following equation must be satisfied in order to have the equidistant characteristic of the transform given above.